Distance: 8 miles Round-Trip | Time: 4– 6 hours | Level: Hard

 Four miles of dense forests, sweeping coastal views, stream crossings, and several slippery uphills later you come to the base of the incredible 300+ foot waterfall.
-Hanakāpīʻai Falls Trail is a must do for adventurers visiting Kauaʻi.
+Hanakāpīʻai Falls Trail is a must-do for adventurers visiting Kauaʻi.

-In this guide, I will cover important information to know before you go, what to expect on the trail, best time to visit, and what to pack for the hike.
+In this guide, I will cover important information to know before you go, what to expect on the trail, the best time to visit, and what to pack for the hike.

 Hikers craving even more Nā Pali Coast adventure should check out my Complete Guide to Backpacking the Kalalau Trail.

 Things to Know Before Hiking Hanakāpīʻai Falls Trail

 Disclaimer: This post contains affiliate links that may earn me a small commission should you click through and make a purchase (at no additional cost to you).
 Thank you in advance for your support!

 Hā‘ena State Park Entry and Parking Reservations are Required

 Advanced day-use reservations must be made to enter Hāʻena State Park.
 Hawaiʻi residents are the only individuals exempt from having to make a day-use reservation.

 For your day-use reservation you will have the option to choose between three permit types: